WinDurango/Documentation/docs/build-contrib.md

 6. Download `Visual Studio 2022 Community` at https://visualstudio.microsoft.com/downloads/ and then in the Visual Studio Installer, goto the `Workloads` tab and select `Desktop development with C++`

+7. Have a decrypted copy of your Xbox One game.
+This can be legally obtained from an exploited Xbox One with Durango Dumpling.

-7. Download the latest release https://github.com/WinDurango/WinDurango/releases or artifact https://github.com/WinDurango/WinDurango/actions of Windurango.
+8. Download the latest release https://github.com/WinDurango/WinDurango/releases or artifact release https://github.com/WinDurango/WinDurango/actions of Windurango.
 (Note: You need to be signed into a github account in order to download the latest artifact from Github actions).
 If you want better performance you may also download the other `d3d11_x.dll` and use it instead of the default one.

-8. Have a decrypted copy of your Xbox One game.
-This can be legally obtained from an exploited Xbox One with Durango Dumpling.

 ### To build
 1. Everything from [the launch requirements](#to-launch) (except for the release/artifact)